jvario/topic-classification/README.md

 # I.  Introduction:

 #### Project Overview:
-The initial development phase of the code base involves implementing a model for topic classification based on given dataset:
+The initial development phase of the code base involves implementing a model for Emotion classification based on given dataset:

-a) Baseline Topic Prediction Model with Classic Classifiers:
+a) Baseline Emotion Prediction Model with Classic Classifiers:

   - Data Preprocessing: Cleaning and preprocessing data from provided datasets.
   - Feature Engineering: Extracting relevant features for classic classifiers.
   - Model Selection: Choosing classic classifiers like Logistic Regression, Naive Bayes, etc.
   - Model Training: Training classifiers and evaluating performance metrics.

-b) Data Analysis:

- You are given a sample of real-time bidding data that correspond with our programmatic advertising solution.
-You are required to perform data analysis, identify and present any insights you are able to derive from the data, following the method of your choice.
-The schema explanation is given in “schema_explained.txt”.
+b) Generation using pretrained LLMs based on the predicted tag of the model:

+  - Prediction Model Integration: After training the baseline topic prediction model using classic classifiers, integrate it with the LLM-based response generation module.

+  - Pretrained LLMs Selection: Choose suitable pretrained Large Language Models (LLMs) such as GPT, BERT, or XLNet for response generation.
+These models possess strong language understanding capabilities and can generate coherent and contextually relevant text.

+  - Tag-to-Text Mapping: Develop a mapping mechanism to link predicted topic tags from the baseline model to corresponding text prompts for the LLM.
+Each topic tag predicted by the baseline model will be associated with a set of text prompts or templates tailored to that specific topic.

+  - Contextual Prompt Generation: Generate contextual prompts for the LLM based on the predicted topic tag and any additional context from the user input.
+These prompts provide relevant information to guide the LLM in generating coherent responses aligned with the predicted topic.

+  - Response Generation: Utilize the pretrained LLM to generate responses based on the provided prompts and the context of the conversation.
+The LLM generates text sequences that are grammatically correct and contextually coherent, incorporating the predicted topic as a guiding factor.

+  - UI Chatbot Development: Create a user interface (UI) for the chatbot using web technologies like HTML, CSS, and JavaScript.
+The UI will allow users to interact with the chatbot seamlessly.

+  - Flask API Integration: Develop Flask APIs to connect the UI chatbot with the backend system.
+These APIs handle user requests, process them through the topic prediction and response generation modules, and return the generated responses to the UI.
+  -

 #### Dataset:
 Dataset with the content and title of articles most of them in Greek language splitted in two csv's files.